joyent/conch-api/Conch/docs/validation/BaseValidation.md

 ## Description

-`Conch::Validaiton` provides the base class to define and execute Conch Validations.
+`Conch::Validation` provides the base class to define and execute Conch Validations.
 Validations extend this class by implementing a `validate` method.
 This method receives the input data (a `HASHREF`) to be validatated.
 This input data hash may be validated by setting the `schema` attribute with a